 It makes sense.
 The interpretation of dreams and the process of sensing the components of the dream relies on intuition.
 You’re taking a dream and using your intuition and asking again and again, “What does this mean?”

 If you’ve ever recovered information from a dream, you’ve not had any other way of knowing, you’ve had an intuitive experience.

-If you’ve ever felt a warning or got a sense from someone else where they made your skin crawl or felt you were in danger, you’ve had an intuitive experience.
+If you’ve ever felt a warning or got a sense from someone else where they made your skin crawl or thought you were in danger, you’ve had an intuitive experience.

 If you’ve sensed something about someone, you’ve had no other way of knowing, you’ve had an intuitive experience.

 Intuition is a big deal.
 The U.S. Army recognizes intuition can save lives.

 Studies of people in a wide variety of occupations note how it can help them do their jobs better.